Human Design and Intentional Parenting

 The Parenting by Design guide was written for exactly this kind of parent - one who already senses that their child is wired differently and is looking for a framework that finally accounts for that specificity.

 It covers Type, Strategy, Authority, Centers, daily rhythms, discipline, sleep, and the question of what your own design brings to the family environment.
 A reflective journal is included.
-You can find it in the Journey Human Design shop.

 Personal Sessions